Date: 31 Jan 2024

 • Business slogan: It’s a catchy phrase that summarizes your brand promises and can potentially turn into a brand mantra.
 Learn how to create an effective business slogan that endears your brand to the public.

 • Packaging design: Whether you’re selling a product or a service, chances are you’re going to need some form of packaging for your brand.
 Create one that gels with the rest of your visual design and enhances what you’re offering.
 Learn some quick tips on print design here.
+Or you can hire expert freelance designers from a reliable recruitment platform or recruitment agency to ensure top-quality results.

 • Truck/cart design: This is your literal store on the road.
 Develop the look and feel of your cart design and make sure it promotes your business-on-wheels brand as fully and instantly as possible.